Parasites That Infect the Brain: Toxoplasma and a Tapeworm

 Eating undercooked pork that contains a cysticercus, or larval cyst, can result in a tapeworm in the intestine.
 This situation doesn't affect the brain.
 If a person ingests tapeworm eggs from plants or water contaminated by infected feces, the situation is more serious.
 This infection can affect the brain.

-Effects of Tapeworm Cysts in the Brain
+Possible Effects of Tapeworm Cysts in the Brain

 If the immune system attacks the cysts, the brain may become inflamed.
-This can lead to blindness, seizures, meningitis, or other serious conditions.
+This may lead to blindness, seizures, meningitis, or other serious conditions.
 Meningitis is inflammation of the membranes covering the brain, which are known as the meninges.
 Untreated meningitis may sometimes be very serious.

 Though this article describes the pork tapeworm, beef and fish tapeworms also exist and can infect humans.
 The steps below apply to all of these parasites.